coach-calhacks/reflections/coach-electron/GOOGLE_OAUTH_SETUP.md

    - Go to "APIs & Services" > "Credentials"
    - Click "Create Credentials" > "OAuth client ID"
    - Select "Desktop app" as the application type
-   - Give it a name (e.g., "Coach Electron App")
+   - Give it a name (e.g., "Reflections")
    - Click "Create"

 5. Download the credentials: